 The intent of Intensive Out-of-Home Supports is to stabilize the individual through nursing and behavioral supports, on a time-limited basis.
 Intensive Out-of-Home Supports are to be provided in the DD Crisis Support Homes, which may provide crisis supports to no more than four individuals simultaneously.
 Individuals under the age of 18 years cannot be served in an Adult DD Crisis Support Home.
 There is currently no required licensure for the DD Adult Crisis Support Homes.
-However, each DD Crisis Support Home (both Adult and Child & Adolescent) must receive an initial DBHDD\compliance review, which is valid for six months, and approximately, after six months of serving individuals, a full compliance review will be conducted.
-If the crisis provider is in compliance, a one-year certificate is provided to operate the DD crisis site.
+However, each DD Crisis Support Home (both Adult and Child & Adolescent) must receive an initial DBHDD compliance review, which is valid for six months, and approximately, after six months of serving individuals, a full compliance review will be conducted.
+Provider will adhere to Accreditation and Compliance Review Requirements for Providers of Developmental Disability Services, 02-703.

-Referrals to this service are initiated by the Blended Mobile Crisis Team and reviewed/approved by the Autism and Crisis Services Manager or designee.
+Referrals to this service are initiated by Mobile Crisis and reviewed/approved by the Autism and Crisis Services Manager or designee.